Criterion for rays landing together: Introduction

-We prove the following theorem, which is the main result of this paper. \begin{thm}[Main Theorem] Let $f$ be a polynomial with $J_f$ locally connected.
-Let $\mc{P}$ be the partition induced by critical portrait $\mc{\wh{A}}$.
-If $\theta,\theta'$ have the same itinerary respect to $\mc{P}$, then either $R(\theta)$,$R(\theta')$ land at the same point or $R(\theta)$, $R(\theta')$ land at the boundary of a Fatou component $U$, which is eventually iterated to a siegel disk. \end{thm}
+We are mainly concerned with the questions (Q1) and (Q2).
+Our first result is to give a brief and new proof of Theorem \ref{thm:1}.
+The method employed here is quite different from that of Blokh and Levin.
+It is based on the combinatorial analysis of the \emph{orbit portraits} of wandering branched points.
+The notion of orbit portraits was introduced by Goldberg and Milnor in \cite{GM93}.
+The second and main result of this paper is as follows. \begin{thm}[Main Theorem] Let $f$ be a polynomial of degree $d\geq 2$ with locally connected Julia set.
+If two angles $\theta_1$ and $\theta_2$ have the same itinerary with respect to a critical portrait, then the landing points of $R(\theta_1)$ and $R(\theta_2)$ either coincide or belong to the boundary of a Fatou domain, which is eventually iterated onto a Siegel disk. \end{thm}

-Note that S.Zakeri in \cite{Za00} proved that for \emph{Siegel quadratic polynomial} $f$, i.e., $f:z\to z^2+c$ has a fixed Siegel disk, no points has more that two rays landing at and if two rays landing at $z$ then $z$ must eventually hit the critical point 0.
+Note that Zakeri \cite[Theorem 5]{Za00} proved that, for a \emph{Siegel quadratic polynomial}, i.e. $f:z\mapsto z^2+c$ with a fixed Siegel disk, there is no branched point; and if two rays land at $z$, then $z$ eventually hits the unique critical point.

-The following Corollary holds immediately. \begin{cor}[No wandering continua in $J_f$] Let $f$ be a polynomial with $J_f$ locally connected.
-Then there is no wandering continua in $J_f$. \end{cor}

-We have to point out that A.Blokh and G.Levin also proved the above corollary \cite{BL02}.
-And J.Kiwi proved that, for polynomials without irrational neutral periodic orbits $f$, $J_f$ is locally connected if and only if $f$ has no wandering continua in $J_f$.
-Kiwi's proof relies on constructing a puzzle piece around each pre-periodic or periodic point of a polynomial $f$ with all cycles repelling \cite{Ki04}. $\\$